Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

    - After you are done, load the json file into your instance, to let BQu format it, to validate it, to add colours and/or formatting, and to check over your changes.

 3. **Commit It, and PR it.
 For more information, see steps 4 and 5 in [1.2: Setting It Up](#12-setting-it-up).**
-   - Once the changes are committed to `main`, GH Actions will automatically update the main QB `.json` files, and the English QB lang file!
+   - Once the changes are committed to `main`, GitHub Actions will automatically update the main QB `.json` files, and the English QB lang file!

 ### 2.4: Guidelines
 - **Follow all guidelines in [1.3: Guidelines](#13-guidelines).**